hackingmaterials/atomate/docs/_sources/gibbs_workflow_tutorial.rst.txt

 In this tutorial we have further demonstrated the use of atomate preset workflows to easily calculate and analyze interesting materials properties.

 To see what other preset workflows can be run, see the documentation that includes them at :py:mod:`atomate.vasp.workflows.presets`.
 They can be set up and run in exactly the same way as this tutorial, by passing in a structure and an optional configuration dictionary.

+At this point, you might:
+* Explore using builders to generate metadata: :ref:`builders`.
-Eventually you may want to create your own workflows that you can use and distribute.
+* Skip to learning how to create your own workflows that you can use and distribute: :ref:`creating workflows`.
-The :ref:`creating workflows` article is a guide for writing custom workflows in Python.